200 km/h in the Wrong Lane: Singles

 "All the Things She Said" was released as the first single off the album in August 2002.
-It initially received mixed reception, praising the catchiness and creativeness, while criticizing the repetition.
 The song topped many charts around the world, including Australia, Germany, France, New Zealand and the United Kingdom.
 The song peaked at number twenty on the US Billboard Hot 100, becoming the highest Russian act to do so.
 The song was directed by their manager Ivan Shapovalov, with the girls in school uniforms kissing.

-"Not Gonna Get Us" was released in May 2003 by Interscope Records, both physically and digitally.
-It was met with favorable reception, praising their departure from their first single and felt it was radio-friendly.
-The video was also shot by Shapolavov, where it features the girls escaping a supposed prison-like environment and escaping in a construction truck.
+"Not Gonna Get Us" was released in early 2003 by Interscope Records, both physically and digitally.
+It was met with favorable reception, with praise for the departure from their first single and its radio-friendly appeal.
+The video was also shot by Shapolavov, where it features the girls escaping a prison-like environment in a construction truck.

-"Ne Ver', Ne Boysia" was used as the official Russian entry to the 2003 Eurovision Song Contest.
-Released as a promotional single in May 2003, the song came third in the competition, only because of the lack of voting opportunity from the United Kingdom and Ireland.

 "Show Me Love" and "30 Minutes" were both released promotionally in Europe, not managing to receive success critically or commercially.
-Music video's for each single were released though, with "30 Minutes" receiving controversy due to nudity.
+Music video's for each single were released, with "30 Minutes" receiving controversy due to nudity.

-"How Soon Is Now?", A cover from The Smiths was the final single from the studio album.
-The song received mixed reviews, praising the potential while criticizing the production and the duos vocal abilities.
+"How Soon Is Now?", a cover from The Smiths was the final single from the studio album.
+The song received mixed reviews, praising the potential while criticizing the production and the duo's vocal abilities.
 The song managed to chart moderately around Europe and Australia.

+"Ne ver, ne boysya" was used as the official Russian entry to the 2003 Eurovision Song Contest.
+Released as a promotional single in May 2003, the song came third in the competition.